ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/story_ads_best_practices.md

 </html>
 [/sourcecode]

-The `amp-cta-type` tag can be chosen from one of the [available options](#call-to-action-button-text-enum) for the CTA Button text value.
-This is recommended, as AMP will then automatically localize the text for you when appropriate.
+Choosing the amp-cta-type tag from the [available CTA Button text options](#call-to-action-button-text-enum) is recommended.
+AMP will automatically localize predefined options when appropriate.

-Alternatively, if you wish to handle localization for yourself, you can include your own custom text for this value.
+Custom text is allowed, but you will need to implement your own localization.

 ## Call to action button text enum <a name="call-to-action-button-text-enum"></a>
-The call to action button must be configured from a predefined set of choices:
+The call to action button can be configured from a predefined set of choices:

 * `APPLY_NOW`: "Apply Now"
 * `BOOK_NOW`: "Book"